WORLD SERIES 2016: GAME ONE

 — Scott Munroe (@sdmunroe) October 26, 2016

-As baseball-sane America pretends FOX didn’t just allow that ad into the broadcast, the game rolls on—Mike Napoli walks, Carlos Santana walks.
+As baseball-sane America pretends that ad didn’t happen, the game rolls on—Mike Napoli walks, Carlos Santana walks.
 Bases loaded.
-Russell jogs over for a mound meeting, Lester’s glove over his mouth in some kind of secret plot that comes up short.
+Russell jogs over for a mound meeting, Lester’s glove over his mouth.

 And Jose Ramirez knocks a squibber topped on the infield grass to third, Bryant charges late and Lindor scores.
 Cleveland goes up 1-0.